-Tying into making the consumer feel at ease with a purchase, people appreciate samples and a chance to examine the product, risk free, before purchasing.
+People appreciate samples and a chance to examine the product, risk-free, before purchasing.
 Some consumers will avoid online shopping for specific items that they wish to see or feel for this very reason- their need for convenience is less than their need to be in contact with the physical product.

 Samples and free trials are a way to create a positive, risk-free experience for the consumer and encourage their positive purchasing behaviour.

 Peer pressure and ‘group think’ effects are prominent with people within a society; especially one that is so connected with social media.
 We all take our cues from each other in certain aspects, and are very critical in others.

 Humans will take into account a lot of external judgement when making purchasing decisions.
 A lot of our decisions can reflect how we think others will perceive us.
 This is why testimonials and messaging that focus on crowd impressions are effective.